Lesson 5 of 5

 Selecting the Expiration Tab

-Options chains are organized by expiration date.
-Most brokers show tabs or a dropdown to select the expiration cycle.
-For wheel trades, select the monthly or weekly expiration that falls in the 30-45 DTE range.
+Options chains are organized by expiration.
+Your broker will show tabs or a dropdown to pick the date.
+For wheel trades, find the monthly or weekly expiration that lands in that 30-45 DTE sweet spot.
+I usually check 2-3 expiration dates before settling on the one with the best premium-to-delta ratio.

-• The options chain lists all available contracts organized by strike price, with calls on the left and puts on the right.
+• The options chain lists all contracts by strike price -- calls on the left, puts on the right.

-• Focus on the bid price (not last or ask) when selling -- that is the price you will actually receive.
+• Focus on the bid price (not last or ask) when selling.
+That's what you'll actually receive.

-• High open interest and tight bid-ask spreads indicate liquid, tradeable strikes.
+• High open interest and tight bid-ask spreads = liquid, tradeable strikes.
+Don't trade illiquid garbage.

 Quick Check